 The History of Colemore Farm

 Colemore Farm is rich in history.
 The current building originated as a medieval manor house in the fifteenth Century.
 It was updated and transformed in various ways over the years and ceased to be a working farm in the 1980s, after which it fell into disrepair.
 The house was rescued in the early 1990s and was restored to the house that exists today.
 Colemore Farm is of particular architectural importance because it is said to be one of only two known houses in Shropshire which retain a timber-framed chimney.
-I currently know most about the house in its earliest and later years, and with the help of various historical archives, I am piecing together more information about the intervening period.
+We currently know most about the house in its earliest and later years, and with the help of various historical archives, we are piecing together more information about the intervening period.

 Medieval Hall House